luigicallero/luigicallero.github.io/_posts/2021-04-20-AI-and-intellectual-property.md

 tags: [creativity, NFT, IPFS, generative art]
 category: opinion
 author: Luis Ignacio Callero
-description: "As neural networks are used more and more in the creative process, text, images and even music are now created by AI, but who owns the copyright for those works?"
+description: "NFT project with Generative Art and IPFS"
 ---
 Recently I created a video describing what is, and what are the benefits of generative art in the NFT creation scope.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/tjzOzuKQhSM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://youtu.be/DK-SshPEBRA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Generative art has allowed me to generate thousand of images that were finally converted into NFT.